MKJM2/Tap/README.md

 # Tap

 An unremarkable but deliberately _Polished_ interpreted programming language.
-Originally built as a personal project to learn C++20 (CMake, Gtest, and other ritual sacrifices), it has since been rewritten in Rust (I like the convenience of match statements compared to std::visit (bleh)).
+Originally built as a personal project to learn C++20 (CMake, Gtest, and other ritual sacrifices), it has since been rewritten.
+Currently in its infancy.
-Currently in infancy.

 The short term goal is to solve all Advent of Code problems using Tap.
 There is no long term goal.
+The purpose of this project was and remains education and fun.

 ## Current state of affairs:
 - Rust / C++ inspired syntax